reportportal/kubernetes/reportportal/README.md

 kubectl exec -it <rabbitmq_pod_name> -- rabbitmqctl set_vm_memory_high_watermark 0.8
 ```

-5.2 RabbitMQ as AmazoneMQ brocker
+5.2 RabbitMQ as AmazonMQ broker

 Amazon MQ is a managed message broker service for that makes it easy to migrate to a message broker in the cloud.
-Use the AWS manual to create [RabbitMQ brocker](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/getting-started-rabbitmq.html#create-rabbitmq-broker)
+Use the AWS manual to create [RabbitMQ broker](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/getting-started-rabbitmq.html#create-rabbitmq-broker)

 Edit `api-deployment.yaml` in `reportportal/templates/` folder